ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 ### 2.1.2 Action

->>>R1

 Here is the second question on our list:

-> What throws objects off equilibrium?
+> What disrupts the equilibrium of the objects?

-Player champions are the only thing that can disrupt any form of equilibrium of game objects.
-Even their presence on map changes teams balance.
-This happens because players cannot select the same champion.
+Player champions are the only entities capable of disrupting the equilibrium of game objects.
+Even their mere presence on the map alters the balance of the teams.
+This happens because cannot select the same champion.

-When a champion performs some action, it affects a game object and changes its state.
+When a champion takes action, it affects a game object and changes its state.
 This disrupts one of the three forms of equilibrium.

-We can divide all possible champion's actions into two categories: micro and macro.
-The most basic actions fall into the **micro-level** and pursue short-term goals.
+We can categorize all possible actions by champions into two types: micro and macro.
+The most basic actions fall under the **micro-level** and aim for short-term goals.
 Here are a few examples:

-* Move a few steps back to avoid an incoming projectile.
+* Moving a few steps back to avoid an incoming projectile.

-* Use a crowd control (CC) skill on an enemy to stop him.
+* Using a crowd control (CC) ability on an enemy to stop him.

-A sequence of micro-level actions compiles into a single **macro-level** action.
-It is aimed at achieving a longer-term goal.
-For example, a champion uses auto-attacks and abilities to quickly kill enemy minions.
-This is one macro action, called pushing a lane.
+A sequence of micro-level actions combines to form a single **macro-level** action.
+It is aimed at achieving a long-term goal.
+For example, a champion uses auto-attacks and abilities to kill enemy minions quickly.
+This is considered one macro action, commonly known as pushing a lane.

-Here is a list of basic macro-level actions that disrupt the balance of game objects:
+Here is a list of basic macro-level actions that can disrupt the balance of game objects:

 1. Attacking enemy minions.
 2. Attacking an enemy champion.